jmulet/node-geogebra/README.md

 - constructor **GGBPool**(**options**?: GGBOptions)

   Options parameters:
     - **ggb** (default local): local or remote.
-Whether to load Geogebra classic app from the local copy or remotely from https://www.geogebra.org/classic
+Whether to load Geogebra classic app from the local copy or remotely from https://www.geogebra.org/classic.
+Please note that "remote" will not work
     - **plotters** (default 3): number of plotters in the pool

   Methods: